Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Theoretical background

 Here, $A^+$, $B^+$ and $C^+$ denote the adjoint state, control and observation matrices.
-This procedure is similar to the one described by~\cite{jovanovic2005componentwise} and~\cite{ilak2008modeling} for a linearized three-dimensional channel flow.
-The expressions of the adjoint state and control matrices are,
+This procedure is similar to the one described by~\citet{jovanovic2005componentwise} and~\citet{ilak2008modeling} for a linearized three-dimensional channel flow.
+The expressions of the adjoint state and control matrices are, { } {The derivation of the adjoint system equations can be found in Appendix~\ref{sec:appendix_derivation}. }For this system of equations, the controllability Gramian $\Phi$ can be computed by solving the Sylvester equation,